Collective Bargaining - Labour Program

 A maintenance of activities agreement is an agreement between the employer and the trade union confirming that in the event of a lockout or a strike, the supply of services, operation of facilities or production of goods to the extent necessary must continue to prevent an immediate and serious danger to the safety or health of the public.

-To comply with section 87.4 of the Canada Labour Code, an employer or a trade union may, not later than fifteen days after notice to bargain has been given, give notice to the other party specifying the supply of services, operations of facilities or production of goods that, in its opinion, must be continued in the event of a strike or a lockout.
-If an agreement is reached, either party may file a copy with the Canada Industrial Relations Board (CIRB).
+To comply with section 87.4 of the Canada Labour Code, an employer and a trade union must, no later than fifteen days after notice to bargain has been given, enter into an agreement specifying the supply of services, operations of facilities or production of goods that, in its opinion, must be continued in the event of a strike or a lockout.
+If an agreement is reached, the parties must file a copy with the Minister and the CIRB.
 The agreement has the same effect as an order of the CIRB.

 Strike or lockout notice